macp3o/linux-tweaks/README.md

 	time nslookup <domain> <dns-server-ip>
 ~~~

-The best DNS servers depend on your location.
-So, you want to time different providers.
-My ISP DNS was significantly slow, even when compared to DNS servers across the Pacific ocean.
+The best DNS servers depend on how the computer connects to the Internet.
+So, you want to `time` different DNS providers.
+My ISP DNS was significantly slow, even when compared to DNS services across the Pacific ocean.

 Configured in `network.conf` and `nxdomains`, and implemented in `speed-net.sh`.